 Kaizen Events are powerful, but not everything needs to be a formal event.

 Many organizations use Events as a way of teaching Kaizen, PDSA, and problem solving (amongst other Lean methods) to people so they can then continue practicing Kaizen on a daily basis.
-Other organizations get started with small continuous improvements, getting employees comfortable with Kaizen so they can then move up to larger, more complex Kaizen Events.
+Other organizations start with small, continuous improvements, getting employees comfortable with Kaizen so they can then move on to larger, more complex Kaizen Events.

 A Kaizen Event is just one form of Kaizen (improvement).
-The best organizations combine the practice of episodic formal events and smaller continuous improvements.
+The best organizations combine episodic formal events with smaller continuous improvements.
 As leading Lean organizations, authors, and practitioners would say…

 You don't have to make a decision between daily continuous improvement OR Kaizen Events… the best organizations do them both, and do both very well.